 How to ask for a letter

-• Request the letter no fewer than three weeks before a deadline and offer an in-person meeting.
+• Request the letter no fewer than 3-4 weeks before a deadline and offer an in-person meeting;

-• Give letter writers an outline of your research proposal or plan of study and your CV or resume.
+• Give letter writers a draft of your application materials, an outline of your research proposal or plan of study;

 • Inform them about deadlines and application processes.